You are here:Home//Key messages//River management

 Evidence

 Diatoms and macroinvertebrates respond most strongly to general degradation already at low stress levels.
-This renders both organism groups weak indicators of local habitat improvement in degraded catchments, i.e. both groups are unlikely react to restoration unless broad-scale impacts are being remedied.
+These organism groups are weak indicators of local habitat improvement in degraded catchments, i.e. both groups are unlikely react to restoration unless broad-scale impacts are being remedied.
 Besides general and water quality degradation, fish and macroinvertebrates respond most intensively to morphological degradation, structural modification and catchment land use.
 Fish respond strongly to hydrological degradation, too.
 Hence, river fauna reveals a more intense, but not necessarily more sensitive, responses to stress, compared to the flora.
 Overall, aquatic macrophytes were found to be comparatively weak indicators of the stressors considered.

 Implication